-Emilie Dionne, Agathe Lanctôt, Catherine Leblond, Émilie Lévesque et Simon Rousseau
+Emilie Dionne, Agathe Lanctôt, Catherine Leblond, Émilie Lévesque and Simon Rousseau

 Make up and hair